-The methodology identifies key program design elements for avoiding double claiming with host country NDCs and assesses whether carbon crediting programs have these design elements in place, using a point system as summarized in Table 24 below.
+The methodology identifies key program design elements for avoiding double claiming with host country NDCs and assesses whether carbon crediting programs have these design elements in place, using a point system as summarized in Table 23 below.
+Note that some aspects in Table 23 may be revised in the light of further decisions by the CMA on Article 6.

-Table 24 Scoring approach for carbon crediting program implementation of provisions for avoiding double claiming with host country NDCs
+Table 23Scoring approach for carbon crediting program implementation of provisions for avoiding double claiming with host country NDCs